Lively vs Murchison Middle School: TEA Scores, Feeders & Home Prices

 TEA Distinctions 7 of 7 earned 7 of 7 earned

-For the full TEA breakdown, visit the Lively Middle School page or the Murchison Middle School page.
+For the full TEA breakdown on each campus, including the rating history back to 2019, visit the Lively Middle School page or the Murchison Middle School page.

-Browse all homes zoned to Lively Middle or homes zoned to Murchison Middle.
+Browse all homes zoned to Lively Middle or all homes zoned to Murchison Middle.

 Which School Fits You?